1j01/anypalette.js/tests/regression-data/Windows_themes/classicthemes8/readme.txt.out.txt

 Some errors were encountered when loading:
-	failed to load readme.txt as Paint.NET palette: no colors returned, failed to load readme.txt as CSS colors: No colors found (0), failed to load readme.txt as tabular colors: No colors found (0), failed to load readme.txt as Paint Shop Pro palette: Not a JASC-PAL, failed to load readme.txt as RIFF PAL: RIFF header not found; not a RIFF PAL file,
+	failed to load readme.txt as Paint.NET palette: no colors returned, failed to load readme.txt as CSS colors: No colors found (0), failed to load readme.txt as colors from attributes: No colors found (0), failed to load readme.txt as tabular colors: No colors found (0), failed to load readme.txt as Paint Shop Pro palette: Not a JASC-PAL, failed to load readme.txt as RIFF PAL: RIFF header not found; not a RIFF PAL file,